ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 2. dataFactoryName

-    // Name of the service, in this case, it will be the name of the data factory
+    // Name of the service, in this case, it will be the name of the data factory to which you the resources to be deployed to.
+    Please note that

 3. public-sa-sas-uri